welfoz/Deepwork_Resume/DEEPWORK.md

 ## The use of Internet

+*why*

+Internet is a great tool, but it can easily become highly time consuming and distracting

+By restricting its use, you limit its impact

+*how*

-- plan when you can use internet, outside this time, you just have to wait, be intransigent look for waiting and ennui (new experience)
+Plan when you can use internet.

+Outside this time, you just have to wait, be intransigent.
-for example:
+(you may feel some annoyance, that's the sign you're doing it right)

+*for example:*

-    everyday before 2pm & after 9pm, no internet
+- everyday before 2pm & after 9pm, no internet
-        every morning = no internet
-        every evening = no internet

 ## Collaborative work
 good to: